Faculty: Jenny D'Olympia, PsyD, LMHC

-D'Olympia, J., Hannon, T., Morse, C., & DeBring, C. (2014, Apr 18).
+- D'Olympia, J., Hannon, T., Morse, C., and DeBring, C. (2014, Apr 18).
 Veterans Recovery Programs and Peer Interventions.
 Caring for our Veterans and Their Families: Emerging Perspectives and Innovative Practices, MSPP Conference.
 Newton, MA.

-D'Olympia, J., DiCandia, C., Kikuchi, J., & Sullivan, W. (2011, Jun 27).
+- D'Olympia, J., DiCandia, C., Kikuchi, J., and Sullivan, W. (2011, Jun 27).
 Post Traumatic Stress Disorder (PTSD): Family Treatment.
 Vet Center Mission: Treatment Strategies and New Initiatives (Counselor Training).
 Mystic, CT: Department of Veterans Affairs.

-D'Olympia, J., Stone, D., & Hannon, T. (2010, Jun 15).
+- D'Olympia, J., Stone, D., and Hannon, T. (2010, Jun 15).
 The Impact of Military Deployment: The Officer, the Family and the Department.
 Public Safety Training Seminar .
 Cambridge, MA.

-D'Olympia, J., White, J., Simkewicz, A., Morse, C., & Esty, E. (2008, Jun 5).
+- D'Olympia, J., White, J., Simkewicz, A., Morse, C., and Esty, E. (2008, Jun 5).
 Effective Outreach to OIF/OEF Veterans.
 Counselor Training: War Trauma and Treatment Strategies.
 Mystic, CT: Department of VeteransmAffairs.

-D'Olympia, J., Porche, A., & Russell, M. (2007, May 16).
+- D'Olympia, J., Porche, A., and Russell, M. (2007, May 16).
 Innovative and Experiential Group Treatment: Reading Group, Anger Management, and Art Therapy.
 Counseling Training: Uniting Systems to Meet Veterans Readjustment Issues.
 Lake Placid, NY: Department of Veterans Affairs.

-D'Olympia, J., Garrett, J., Sheets, J., & Simkewicz, A. (2006, Jun 22).
+- D'Olympia, J., Garrett, J., Sheets, J., and Simkewicz, A. (2006, Jun 22).
 Global War on Terror: Identifying Veteran and Family Issues.
 Counselor Training.
 Meeting the Challenge: Accomplishing the Vet Center Mission with OEF/OIF Veterans.
 Lake Placid, NY: Department of Veterans Affairs.

 Dr. D'Olympia has been in the mental health field for nearly 18 years, during which she has had the opportunity to work and train in a diverse range of settings the most significant of which was counseling veterans returning from Operations Enduring Freedom (OEF) and Iraqi Freedom (OIF) at the Department of Veterans Affairs, Boston Vet Center.
 In her work at the Vet Center she counseled over 800 unique veterans and their family members and created and presented over 1,400 hours of television, radio, and live presentations in an effort to educate veterans and the public about war readjustment and Post Traumatic Stress.
 Her extensive outreach and networking within the circle of veteran and military support systems in Massachusetts facilitated the introduction of mental health care services to nearly 100% of returning Massachusetts National Guard members at the height of their roles in the wars in Iraq and Afghanistan.
 Additionally, as a Licensed Mental Health Counselor (LMHC), she volunteered to be a part of the New England VA Vet Center training committee, responsible for developing and delivering 12 one-week continuing education courses for over 250 readjustment counselors and their supervisors from across the region.
 She has experince working in multiple settings including school, crisis support, substance abuse, community mental health and integated behavioral healh care settings with individuals, groups, couples and familes.